 Roomote vs Tickets and Process

 Process makes work visible.
 It does not do the work.
-Roomote is for the part after triage, when a real investigation or fix still has to happen.
+Roomote is for the part after triage, when a real investigation, answer, or fix still has to happen.

 Tickets and Process strengths